-When comparing two interaction-mechanisms or sets thereof, the mapping $\ocmtn{\infty}{1}$ plays a critical role---by comparing undiscounted probabilities over joint-history and joint-action pairs, one can present results for all permissible values of $(T, \alpha)$.
+When comparing two interaction-mechanisms or sets thereof, the mapping $\ocmtn{\infty}{1}(\cdot)$ plays an important role---by comparing undiscounted probabilities over joint-history and joint-action pairs, one can present results for all permissible values of $(T, \alpha)$.

 \item If $\ocmtn{\infty}{1}\l( X \r)$ is convex, so is $\ocmtn{T}{\alpha} \l( X \r)$ for any $(T, \alpha)$.